audiosocket/heroku-env/README.md

     default: next
     pattern: audiosocket-awesometown-%s

-With this plugin installed, information in this file will be used to make Heroku run more smoothly.
 Since we don't normally have git remotes for Heroku on our local dev machines, it lets you specify a default app name.
 If you specify a pattern, it'll be used to munge the `--app` argument if it's passed.
 Use `%s` to mark the part of the pattern you'd like to
 replace:

     $ heroku foo --app master  # is actually...